sparkplug23/PulSar/README.md

 # Aurora (Home Automation Control System)

 Firmware for _ESP8266_ and _ESP32_ based devices for integration with smart home systems.
 The project has been written to be highly modular, but also includes some bespoke firmware options for specific use cases.
-The modularity, is intended to allow easy integration of additional sensors or drivers as the project expands.
+The modularity is intended to allow easy integration of additional sensors or drivers as the project grows.

 *The current release of this project into the public domain is to allow easy sharing with early adopters, who are helping to test and debug this project for future public release.*

 Note: The documentation on this project is sparse, as there are still significant changes being made to the firmware.
 I will strive to credit all libraries used and to those I owe my inspiration from, and eventually write a detailed documentation on how to install, use and maintain this project.
+I am still learning as a programmer so improvements are always being made as I improve my knowledge base.

 ## Credits

 This project started as a bespoke controller for home heating, and slowly expanded with features and devices being added to control lights and add sensors for around the home.
 A year into the development, I discovered *Tasmota* and all it has to offer and have since started adding features found within Tasmota that are useful in my home automation environment.
-This has helped jump start the projects scope, and in the near term will probably include many simularities with Tasmota, but over time I aim to diverge this project into its own identity as I have time to develop it further.
+This has helped rapidly expand the scale of my project, but with continued development I aim to make this project unique as my skills as a programmer improves.
 Nevertheless, Tasmota has been and continues to be a great inspiration and I owe a great deal to their developer team ([Tasmota](https://github.com/arendst/Tasmota/releases/latest)).
-Furthermore, the project *WLED*, has been extrememly useful learning resource and I equally am extremely grateful for the use of their software ([WLED](https://github.com/Aircoookie/WLED)).
+Additionally, the project *WLED*, has been extrememly useful learning resource and I equally am extremely grateful for the use of their software ([WLED](https://github.com/Aircoookie/WLED)).

 ### Libraries Used (included in project)
 Libraries used with Aurora are: